You’re 35 weeks pregnant!

 35 Weeks Pregnant – Everything You Need To Know

-If you’re birthing at home, you might be excited about setting up a birth space.
+Birthing at home and excited about setting up a birth space?

-Many women enjoy collecting items and objects which can be used to visually remind them of their strength and power during labour.
+Many women enjoy collecting items and objects that can be used to visually remind them of their strength and power during labour.

 You don’t have to be a home birth mama to want to positively set up your birth space.